-The following documents may be used to identify areas of the MGA relating to petitions to council and to the Minister.
+The following documents may be used to identify areas of the MGA relating to municipal councillor recall, relating to petitions to council and to the Minister.
 The documents provided below are intended to supplement and explain specific sections or applications of the MGA.

-Information Handout on Petitions intended for the Minister of Municipal Affairs (PDF, 833 KB) - updated March 2018
+Information Handout on Petitions intended for the Minister of Municipal Affairs - updated October 2019

 Municipal inspection reports

 Inspections ordered by the Minister of Municipal Affairs under the authority of the Municipal Government Act, when completed, are presented to the residents of the municipality at a public meeting.
 Completed municipal inspection reports can be found on the Municipal Inspection Reports page.

 Connect with the Capacity Building Unit at Alberta Municipal Affairs:

 Hours: 8:15am to 4:30pm (open Monday to Friday, closed statutory holidays)